-- 1. The decision to drive was brought about by a proven and genuine emergency falling short of a defence - 2.
-The offender genuinely believed that he or she was insured or licensed to drive - The offender was seriously injured as a result of the collision - 4.
+Factors indicating higher culpability 1.
+Previous convictions for motoring offences, whether involving bad driving or involving an offence of the same kind that forms part of the present conviction (i.e. unlicensed, disqualified or uninsured driving) 2.
+Irresponsible behaviour such as failing to stop or falsely Factors indicating lower culpability 1.
+The decision to drive was brought about by a proven and genuine emergency falling short of a defence 2.
+The offender genuinely believed that he or she was insured or licensed to drive 3.
+The offender was seriously injured as a result of the claiming that someone else was driving collision Factors indicating greater degree of harm1.
+More than one person was killed as a result of the offence2.
+Serious injury to one or more persons in addition to the death(s) 4.
 The victim was a close friend or relative